scheehan/htmx_inputbox_click_password_suggestion/README.md

 Users registration often require user to be creative in order to fullfill password requirement on-the-fly.

-This simple web app were to demostrate prove-of-concept (PoC) with Flask as web framework, python function to generate cryptographically strong pseudo-random, and htmx access AJAX in HTML.
+This simple web app were to demonstrate prove-of-concept (PoC) with Flask as web framework, python function to generate cryptographically strong pseudo-random, and htmx access AJAX in HTML.

 Helps users having difficulty to come up with effective and strong password create strong, unique passwords while try to register their online accounts.
 Address challeges for users to come up with password during account creation.